Contact points for hitters

 Filed under Hitting

 One common goal for most coaches is to convince their hitters to use more of the center of the field when they hit.
 I tried to promote a left center to right center approach with my hitters.
 Using the center of the field as a goal gives a hitter more room for error.
-If they […]
+If they are […]

 The two-run window for pitchers